qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 * **Top down, stop at first**: only features from the upper visible layer.
 * **Top down**: all features from the visible layers.
 The results are shown in the panel.
-* and **Layer selection**: opens a context menu where the user selects the layer to identify features from, similar to like a right-click.
+* **Layer selection**: opens a context menu where the user selects the layer to identify features from, similar to a right-click.
 Only the chosen features will be shown in the result panel.

 The :guilabel:`View` can be set as **Tree**, **Table** or **Graph**.